 The Rosicrucian Egyptian Museum devotes its research to the deities in Egyptian mythology, one of which was a human female with the head of a cat, otherwise known as Bastet.
 The Egyptians called her the goddess of protection, pleasure, and good health provider, protecting her father from the feared serpent Apep during the night in the shape of a cat.
 Bastet and all cats found in Egypt were worshipped to keep the gods happy.

 Cats and Bastet shared the association of fertility and childbirth.
 In ancient Egypt, it was essential for women to focus on childbirth.
 Perhaps this was due to the significant number of infant deaths.
 The cat was believed to possess some of Bastet’s divine energy and increase healthy fertility and childbirth.

 Bastet’s Proof of Domestication

-With every culture, there are modifications and traits that change over time.
-Bastet became popular amongst Egyptians in the 2nd dynasty (around 2,890 to 2,670 B.C.E.) where she was first represented with the head of a lioness.
+With every culture, some modifications and traits change over time.
+Bastet became popular amongst Egyptians in the 2nd dynasty (around 2,890 to 2,670 B.C.E.), where she was first represented with the head of a lioness.
 Over time, she began to take on the head of a housecat.